robert-ish/actually-all-of-pypi/readme.md

 can also be called with the bash command: install-all-of-pypi
 ### import_all_packages
 Installs all packages from PyPI, then imports them.
-> Note: probably wont work, since some libraries have conflictings dependencies.
+> Note: probably wont work, since some libraries have conflicting dependencies.